MTV Unplugged (Korn album): Album information

 The performance, part of the MTV Unplugged series, took place in MTV studios in Times Square, New York City on December 9, 2006, in front of a crowd of approximately fifty people.
 It was the band's first and only live album recorded as a three piece band since drummer David Silveria departed the group earlier that month.

 The MTV concert was Korn's second televised acoustic performance, after appearing on Jimmy Kimmel Live! on July 18, 2006.

 The show was broadcast online on MTV.com on February 23, 2007, and was broadcast on television networks in America, Europe and Asia from March 2, 2007.

 The exclusive acoustic set had the participation of other big-name artists including the Cure and Amy Lee.
 Additionally, Korn were joined by an array of instrumentalists and touring musicians, including guitarist Rob Patterson, backup vocalist Kalen Chase, keyboardist Zac Baird, and percussionist Michael Jochum.

 The album debuted on the U.S. Billboard 200 at #9, with about 51,000 copies sold in its first week, and experienced 55% decline in sales in the following week.

 Richard Gibbs comments on the album

-On December 24, 2006, Richard Gibbs made following statement on his message board:
+On December 24, 2006, Richard Gibbs made the following statement on his message board: